tryolabs/aws-workshop/workshop/beanstalk/introduction.md

 # Beanstalk

-[Elastic Benstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) is an AWS service that allows us to deploy a web app without worry about what combination of AWS services might be needed.
-All we have to do is describe what we need and Beanstalk do the rest (create security groups, setup a load balancer, etc).
+[Elastic Benstalk](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html) is an AWS service that allows us to deploy a web app without having to worry about what combination of AWS services might be needed.
+All we have to do is describe what we need and let Beanstalk do the rest (create security groups, setup a load balancer, etc).

 Beanstalk also have some nice tools that aren't available in other AWS services that really add value other than the automatic setup, those are: